Market Analysts see APA Corporation [APA] gaining to $56. Time to buy?

 Sponsored

-Flow test data collected in the two lower intervals, the Upper Campanian and Lower Campanian, indicates oil-in-place resource of approximately 100 and 80 million barrels (MMbbls) respectively connected to the KBD-1 well.

-APA Corporation represents 346.00 million in outstanding shares, while the company has a total market value of $12.59 billion with the latest information.
-APA stock price has been found in the range of $36.605 to $38.17.
+EnerCom, Inc. announced today that it has published the preliminary presentation times and schedule for presenting companies at EnerCom Denver – The Energy Investment Conference on the conference website at www.enercomdenver.com and that qualified investors that have registered for the conference will be able to start requesting One-on-One meetings with the senior management teams of participating companies beginning this Friday, July 1, 2022 on the conference website.

+The results of the trading session contributed to over 5852490 shares changing hands.
+Over the past one week, the price volatility of APA Corporation stands at 6.13% while the volatility over the past one month is 5.46%.

-If compared to the average trading volume of 9.20M shares, APA reached a trading volume of 11166571 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for APA stock reached $11.80 billion, with 346.00 million shares outstanding and 337.08 million shares in the current float.
+Compared to the average trading volume of 9.32M shares, APA reached a trading volume of 5852490 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about APA Corporation [APA]:

 Mizuho have made an estimate for APA Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 31, 2022.
 The new note on the price target was released on November 17, 2021, representing the official price target for APA Corporation stock.
 Previously, the target price had yet another raise to $45, while Truist analysts kept a Buy rating on APA stock.
 On September 30, 2021, analysts decreased their price target for APA shares from 27 to 23.